 4. What Are the Current Challenges in Your Family?

-Most problems in families persist because both husband and wife (and possibly children, too) have not sat to have a decent conversation about them.
-When you talk about the challenges and also discuss the possible solutions, then you can come up with family goals that will address those problems.
+Most problems in families persist because both husband and wife (and possibly children, too) have not taken the time to discuss them.
+When you talk about the challenges and discuss the possible solutions, then you can come up with family goals that will address those problems.

 Ready to set your family goals?
 Find some examples below to guide and inspire you.